- Third Form

 - Prepare for your Spring Term exams and do (very) well on them!
 This is your last chance to strengthen your academic profile before you start applying to colleges.

-- If you haven’t done so already, ask one of your teachers for a recommendation.
+- If you haven’t done so already, ask one (or two) of your teachers for a recommendation.
+If the teacher agrees to write your letter, formalize that request through Maia Learning.

 - Take the ACT (if needed)